 “After the war, Paul Gorka joined Hungary’s underground anti-Soviet resistance.
 He was caught, jailed and tortured, according to his son’s account, but then broke free during the failed revolution of 1956.”

-“It was these anti-Soviet acts that earned him the medal in 1979 that his son would wear to Trump’s ball.”
+“It was these anti-Soviet acts that earned him the medal in 1979.”

 “Miklos Horthy, Hungary’s wartime leader and the founder of Vitezi Rend, remains a divisive figure even today.
 Some say he attempted to protect Hungarian Jews, others point to a series of anti-Semitic laws he passed and claim his actions led to the deaths of tens of thousands.”